toulbar2/toulbar2/docs/source/userdoc.rst

 -mst    find a maximum spanning tree ordering for DAC

+-S=[integer]
--S      preprocessing only: performs singleton consistency (only in
+        preprocessing only: performs singleton consistency restricted
-        conjunction with option -A)
+        to the first variables following the DAC ordering (or all the variables if no parameter is given).

 -M=[integer]
         preprocessing only: